microsoft/knowledge-extraction-recipes-forms/Training/Auto_Labelling/README.md

 Whether you want to use the whole app or just the autolabelling code, you also need to provide ground truth data, that can either be in storage or in the local root folder.
 Make sure this ground truth data (in the form of an excel file) contains a line per document that you want to process, as well as columns matching what is described in *lookup_fields.json*.

+The app assumes by default that there is a column *FileID* in the ground truth with the file names corresponding to each row.
+For instance, if your file name is *abcde.pdf*, the *FileID* column in the ground truth should contain the value *abcde*.
+You can change this column name (file_header) in the code if need be.

 *lookup_fields.json* should follow these guidelines:

-- There should be a "types" and a "keys" attributes
+* There should be a "types" and a "keys" attributes
-- *keys* should contain the keys defined in *BaseProcessor*, mapping to one or several columns (given as a list) in the ground truth
+* *keys* should contain the keys defined in *BaseProcessor*, mapping to one or several columns (given as a list) in the ground truth
-- *types* should map each ground truth column used to a type (e.g. money, date, address... default is text)
+* *types* should map each ground truth column used to a type (e.g. money, date, address... default is text)

 Ex. file: